Article

-Lazy eye, or amblyopia, is a condition in which one eye does not develop normally, resulting in weaker vision compared to the other eye.
-This condition usually occurs from childhood and can cause blurred vision or imbalance between the two eyes.
+Lazy eye, or amblyopia, is a condition where one eye does not develop normally.
+As a result, vision in one eye becomes weaker than in the other.
+This condition usually begins in childhood and may cause blurred vision or poor eye balance.

-A common question is whether lazy eye can be treated with LASIK surgery.
-LASIK (Laser-Assisted in Situ Keratomileusis) is a refractive surgery procedure aimed at correcting refractive errors such as nearsightedness, farsightedness, or astigmatism.
-The process uses a laser to reshape the cornea so that light focuses directly on the retina.
+Many people ask whether LASIK surgery can treat lazy eye.
+LASIK (Laser-Assisted in Situ Keratomileusis) is a refractive surgery that corrects vision problems such as nearsightedness, farsightedness, and astigmatism.
+During the procedure, a laser reshapes the cornea so light can focus properly on the retina.

 If lazy eye is not treated during childhood, it is unlikely to improve significantly later, even with LASIK surgery for vision correction.